Kiflice sa sirom (cottage cheese crescent rolls)

-Have you ever tried those delicious, mouth-watering kiflice sa sirom (cottage cheese crescent rolls) that you just can’t stop eating?
+Have you ever tried those delicious, mouth-watering cottage cheese rolls that you just can’t stop eating?
 Even the smell from the kitchen while baking these yummy little babies will obsess you.

-The original recipe comes from the Balkans, we’ve been making kiflice by this recipe for ages and still today it’s winning the hearts and taste buds of everyone who ever tried it.
+The original recipe comes from the Balkans; people have been making cheese with this recipe for ages, and still today, this recipe is winning the hearts and taste buds of everyone who ever tried them.

 Jump to Recipe

-We added tiny pieces of ham to the fresh cottage cheese which filling makes them taste just perfect.
+If you wish, add pieces of ham to beneath the fresh cottage cheese, which will made them taste even better.

-If you want, you can fill them with something sweet, like Nutella or plum jam, even if making them without any filling these rolls will still taste like heaven.
+Moreover, you can fill them with something sweet, like Nutella or plum jam; even if making them without any filling these rolls will still taste like heaven.

 Ingredients you’ll need

-🥐 FLOUR – the recipe is made with white flour, but you can easily replace it with wholemeal flour if you want a healthy version of ham and cottage cheese crescent rolls
+FLOUR – the recipe is made with all purpose flour, but you can easily replace it with wholemeal flour if you want a healthy version of ham and cottage cheese crescent rolls

-🥐 COTTAGE CHEESE – if you have a chance to buy fresh cottage cheese from the local market the taste of the homemade cheese really does make a difference.
+COTTAGE CHEESE – if you can buy fresh cottage cheese from the local market, the taste of the homemade cheese really makes a difference.

-🥐 HAM – any ham will do the job, you can use homemade smoked ham or pizza ham from the supermarket.
+HAM (optional) – any ham will do the job; you can use homemade smoked ham or pizza ham from the supermarket.
 Suggestion: use what you got in the fridge.

-🥐 OIL – the dough is made with sunflower oil which gives the crescent rolls that crunchy taste when baked.
+OIL – the dough is made with sunflower oil, giving the cheese rolls that nice crunchiness when baked.

 Equipment you’ll need